-While data can be transformed solely within the warehouse itself, purpose-built data transformation tools (like dbt and Trifacta) bring a lot of flexibility and automation to this process.
+While data can be transformed solely within the warehouse itself, purpose-built data transformation tools like dbt and Trifacta (acquired by Alteryx) bring a lot of flexibility and automation to this process.

 Either way, once the data has been prepared, it needs to be synced from the warehouse to the tools used for data analysis and data activation.